andrewmilson/ministark/fast-poly/src/metal/README.md

 Due to the nature of the Cooley-Tuckey algorithm the in-place transformed values are reshuffled (unmuffling results in non-negligible overhead).
 Either (1) bit-reversed order input values are transformed to natural order output values or (2) natural order input values are transformed to bit-reversed order output values.
 It's required that (1) has twiddle factors in natural order and (2) has twiddle factors in bit-reversed order.

-There are two functions for performing the NTT:
+There are two functions for performing the FFT:

-- `INttMultiple` uses threadgroup memory (faster than global) to perform multiple INTT iterations
+- `IFftMultiple` uses threadgroup memory (faster than global) to perform multiple IFFT iterations
-- `INttSingle` performs a single INTT iteration without threadgroup memory
+- `IFftSingle` performs a single IFFT iteration without threadgroup memory